mattan11/Image-slider/README.md

 Webpack

 ## What have I learned
-In this project i developed my JavaScript skill by
+In this project I developed my JavaScript skill by adding touch handle on mobile phones.